 Here’s the thing: If our kids believe their self-worth is measured with grades & standardized test scores, we deny them of the benefits that come standard with being kind, such as:

-Sense of Self-Worth & Belonging – Even the smallest act of kindness come with what is known as “helper’s high” a rush of endorphins that fosters a sense of pride in ourselves & feelings of optimism.
+Sense of Self-Worth & Belonging – Even the smallest act of kindness comes with what is known as “helper’s high” a rush of endorphins that fosters a sense of pride in ourselves & feelings of optimism.

 Grateful Mindset – The act of giving helps our kids put life into perspective and allows them to see the impact they can make with one simple act of human kindness.

-How do we raise our kids to be kind?
+How do we raise kind kids?

 Stop the Judgment.
 Kindness is about compassion & love, and it is impossible to love someone & judge them simultaneously.
 Judgment includes making fun of strangers, talking negatively about others & yourself.